 - (3) A third time Ezekiel must prophesy about the sword of God, and this time strike his hands together.
 It is the sword that slays to the right hand to the left (Ezekiel 21:14-16).

 - God will also strike his fists together and he will fully satisfy his wrath (Ezekiel 21:17).

 A signpost for the sword

-- Ezekiel is to erect a signpost at the fork in the road.
-God says, "Appoint a road for the sword to go to Rabbah of the Ammonites, and to Judah, into fortified Jerusalem" (Ezekiel 21:18-20).
+- [On his model of Jerusalem (see Ezekiel 4:1-2)] Ezekiel is to place a sign at the fork in the road God says, "Appoint a road for the sword to go to Rabbah of the Ammonites, and to Judah, into fortified Jerusalem" (Ezekiel 21:18-20).

 - The king of Babylon will use divination to decide that he will take the road to Jerusalem and lay seige to it and set up his weapons and machines of destruction.
 The divination may be false, but the attack on Jerusalem is appointed by God and is real (Ezekiel 21:21-23).

 - Israel’s sin and corruption had been remembered and exposed.
 So now God’s reputation must be preserved.
 The time has come to make an end to the iniquity (Ezekiel 21:24).

 - The prince of Israel will be overthrown and stripped of his turban and crown.
 There will be no son to reign as king in Israel "until He comes whose right it is, and I will give it to Him."
 This is a reference to God’s Son, Jesus the Messiah (Ezekiel 21:25-27).